ducnt9907/nd0821-c3-starter-code/starter/model_card.md

 ## Metrics
 - **Accuracy**: Measures the proportion of correctly classified samples.
-- **Precision, Recall, F1-Score**: Calculated for each class to evaluate performance on slices of the data.
 - **Slice-based Evaluation**: Model performance is further analyzed across slices based on categorical features (e.g., `workclass`, `education`, `race`, etc.), enabling insights into how the model performs on specific subgroups.

 ## Ethical Considerations